scottstanie/heartext/README.md

 May have followed this: https://github.com/k-bx/boilerpipe/wiki/QuickStart

+- redis

+Used for celery task queue and result backend

-New bucket policy to public-read:
+#### New bucket policy to public-read:

 ```python
 s3 = boto3.session.resource('s3')